LiamJCates/Programming-Notes/Data Structures/Lists/List.md

 General List Operations<br/>

-clear                 returns an empty list

-contains/find/search  Traverse and return the position of the first occurrence of an item;

-find/get              returns the element in some position, K.

-insert/add            insert some element into some position in the list<br/>
+add/insert: insert some element into some position in the list<br/>
 (pushing subsequent items one position higher)<br/>
   adding at position 0 is adding at the front<br/>
   adding at position size-1 is adding an item at the end<br/>

+clear: returns an empty list

+contains/find/search: return the position of the first occurrence of an item;

+get/find: returns the element in some position, K.

-delete/remove         remove some element from some position in the list
+remove/delete: remove some element from some position in the list

-update/set            Traverse list to replace an item at specific index
+set/update: replace an item at specific index

-Iterator
-We could also add operations such as next and previous, which would take a position as argument and return the position of the successor and predecessor, respectively.
+Complexity

-The time and space complexity of these operations depends on the implementation There are two popular list implementations: ArrayList and LinkedList
+The time and space complexity of these operations depends on the implementation There are two popular list implementations: LinkedLists and ArrayLists The time and space complexity of these implementations are often compared to (static) Arrays and a Self-Balancing Tree (B-Tree)

     Operation             Linked   Array   ArrayList    B-Tree
+    Insert/delete at end  Θ(1)     N/A     Θ(1)**       Θ(log n)
+    Insert/delete not end Θ(1)     N/A     Θ(n)         Θ(log n)

     Index/access          Θ(n)     Θ(1)    Θ(1)         Θ(log n)
     Search                Θ(n)     Θ(n)    Θ(n)         Θ(log n)
-    Insert/delete at end  Θ(1)     N/A     Θ(1)**       Θ(log n)
-    Insert/delete not end Θ(1)     N/A     Θ(n)         Θ(log n)

     Wasted space          Θ(n)     0       Θ(n)         Θ(n)

 Search Time O(n)
 ** Amortized

+Iterator
+We could also add operations such as next and previous, which would take a position as argument and return the position of the successor and predecessor, respectively.